 Benign prostatic hypertrophy (BPH) is the medical term for an enlarged prostate.
-Half of men 60 and older will experience BPH.
+Half of aging men 60 and older will experience an enlarged prostate.

 Nearly all men by age 80 will experience an enlarged prostate.
 As the prostate continues to grow bigger as a man gets older, it can cause problems.

 Keep reading to learn how to spot the signs of an aging prostate and what happens to your prostate as you age.

 - Enjoy better bladder control and urine flow

 These medications enlarge the urethral channel by relaxing the muscle fibers in it.
 5-alpha-reductase inhibitors may also be used to shrink the prostate gland by as much as a third of its size.
 There are also medical procedures that help to remove excess prostatic tissue.

 Prostatitis, or an inflamed prostate, occurs in about 10% of men at least once during their lives.
 If you have prostatitis, you will likely know it as urination will be frequent and painful.
 Necessary steps to avoid prostatitis are staying hydrated, treating BPH when it occurs, not skipping preventative prostate exams, testing, and urinating regularly.